14 Nov Robotic Assisted Surgery for Urethral Conditions

 The ureter is nothing but a tube that carries urine from the kidney to the bladder.
 The upper half of the ureter is found in the abdomen, while the lower half is to be found in the pelvic area.
 This tube has thick walls, which have contractility.

-Conditions affecting ureter may affect passage of urine and blockage may lead to inflammation of kidney.
+Conditions affecting ureter may affect the passage of urine and blockage may lead to inflammation of kidney.

 Some of the common urethral conditions are given below, which may require surgery, are